intel-analytics/ipex-llm/ppml/trusted-big-data-ml/scala/docker-occlum/README.md

 When you use attestation, `SGX_LOG_LEVEL` will be set to `off`.

 ## How to enabled hdfs encryption service
-You can refer to [here](https://hadoop.apache.org/docs/stable/hadoop-project-dist/hadoop-hdfs/TransparentEncryption.html)
+You can refer to [here](https://hadoop.apache.org/docs/stable/hadoop-project-dist/hadoop-hdfs/TransparentEncryption.html) for more information.
 ### How to start hadoop KMS service
 1. Make sure you can correctly start and use hdfs
-2. To config a KMS client in $HADOOP_HOME/etc/hadoop/core-site.xml, for example:
+2. To config a KMS client in $HADOOP_HOME/etc/hadoop/core-site.xml(If your hdfs is running in a distributed system, you need to update all nodes.), for example:
 ```xml
 <property>
     <name>hadoop.security.key.provider.path</name>